dnghiem02/Isle-Of-Trust/README.md

-# Welcome to the Isle of Trust!
+# Welcome to the Isle Of Trust repository!

-The Isle of Trust is a react based web game designed to invoke deep thoughts on topics such as morality, influence and the greater good.

-## What is the "Isle Of Trust"?
+## What is the "Isle Of Trust" all about?

 The "Isle Of Trust" game is a website game application developed initially by the students of Portland State University in 2022, and is a react-based website game designed to portray the